Short Stories with a Twist Ending

 Twist endings aren’t to everybody’s taste; they might seem contrived, superficial, or too commercial for a serious reader.
 An “epiphany” ending might be more resonant, but it’s hard to beat a twist ending for pure entertainment value, and when a surprise ending is done really well it's as satisfying a reading experience as any other kind of story.

-These are great stories for learning or teaching careful reading.
-Sometimes the author tries to give the reader a fair chance to figure out what’s going to happen.
+Usually the author tries to give the reader a fair chance to figure out what’s going to happen.

 Even though a twist ending is supposed to give the reader a jolt, in hindsight it should seem perfectly reasonable.
 The best ones seem inevitable and seamless.